mindthegab/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

  - [ ] Does the project have a registered trademark or the name has been prevously used in the public domain?
    - If so, add link to previously used public links : `link to press release / repository / blog`
  - [ ] Is there an existing logo?
+   - If so, please add link or attach to the issue: `link to high res logo or added as attachment`
  - [ ] Is there a high-level pitch deck to be evaluated by Technical Oversight Committee?
    - If so, please add link or attach to the issue: `link to a ~15 mins slide deck or added as attachment`
  - [ ] Are meetings currently held for the project?